NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/O/Ouroboros Flail.md

 * * *

 **Effect** The head of the flail wraps around the target of the triggering Strike and drags it in your direction.
 The target must succeed at a DC 31 Fortitude check save or be pulled adjacent to you.
-A creature pulled in is then [[Conditions/Grabbed|Grabbed]] by the flail until the end of your next turn unless you move, your target Escapes (DC 31), or you use the flail.
+A creature pulled in is then [[Grabbed|Grabbed]] by the flail until the end of your next turn unless you move, your target Escapes (DC 31), or you use the flail.

 * * *